Mexico: 18 dead after shootout between rival drug cartels | DW | 26.06.2021

-Earlier this week, the bodies of two missing police officers were found hanging from a bridge in the same state.
+The bullet-ridden bodies of the cartel members were discovered in the north-central state of Zacatecas.
+Earlier this week, two missing police officers were found hanging from a bridge in the same area.

 Eighteen bodies were discovered Friday after what appeared to be a shootout between members of rival drug gangs in northern Mexico.